Wisconsin Refugee Maternal and Child Health Initiative

 Background

-Community health workers (CHWs) are trusted members of a community who can serve as cultural brokers and help connect members to mainstream healthcare services.
+The Perinatal Community Health Worker (PCHW) Pilot Project.
+Community health workers (CHWs) are trusted, typically co-ethnic members of a community who can serve as cultural brokers and help connect members to mainstream health and social services.
 CHWs have been shown to strengthen patient- provider relationships, reduce patients’ health risks, and improve proper health care usage among disadvantaged and underserved populations.
-But less is known about the effectiveness of CHWs for increasing health care access and improving health outcomes among pregnant and postpartum refugee women.
+But less is known about the effectiveness of CHWs for increasing refugee women’s health care access and improving maternal, infant and under 5 child outcomes.

-Co-investigators: Larissa Duncan, SoHE, UW-Madison; Beth Olson, Nutrition, UW-Madison
+• Co-investigators: Larissa Duncan, SoHE, UW-Madison; Beth Olson, Nutrition, UW-Madison; Natasha Hernandez, MD, Sinai Women’s Hospital

 Steering committee members: